foundersandcoders/old-coursebook/sgc/README.md

 # Stop, Go, Continue notes

+## Week 8

+###Stop

+### Go
+Smoothies: ?
+Quiet time: Tuesday/README day is quiet day this week.
+Workshops: show projects that do not work rather than ones that do.
+Teams: mix them up this week according to MVP groups (or lolly sticks)
+Patterns: reorganise the FAC6 book and index the READMEs
+C4E: meeting required...

 ## Immediate changes
 + **Week 4:** Everyone commits to washing their dishes _as soon as they've used them_
 + Create a *suggested workshops* issue on the FAC6/book repo and add to it